kishancodes/Hackathon2021/README.md

 Used Java Swing for GUI.

-Configurators please change the link port and password to your local mysql instance in the components directory per app directory for the JDBC connection.
+Configurators please change the link port and password to your local mysql instance in the *app*/src/components directory per app directory for the JDBC connection.

 - A lot of frames and tables are incomplete to be linked with each other.
 - Login works for all the apps.